-I am Associate Professor of Contemporary Art and Museum Studies at Western University, Canada (London, Ontario).
+I am Associate Professor of Contemporary Art and Director of Museum and Curatorial Studies at Western University, Canada (London, Ontario).
 My pedagogy involves curating large-scale speculative and experimental exhibitions with students, work that I have extended into independent curatorial projects such as Secret Stash (McIntosh Gallery, 2013), Overflow (Gallatin Galleries, 2019), and If The Solution Is Not Beautiful, I Know It Is Wrong (Museum London, 2020).
 In my academic work, I have published widely on activism, visual culture, and museums, culminating in my most recent book Tear Gas Epiphanies: Protest, Museums, Culture (2019).
 My work on critical museum studies has expanded into a new project focused on small and micro- collections that re-purpose traditional museum formats for critical and politically radical projects.
 Since 2008, I have additionally researched textiles, the textile industry, and fibre-based arts.
 I have written on textiles and technology, on craftivism, and am currently looking closely at petrotextiles (that is, textiles that are made from oil and that disintegrate into plastic microfibers).
 As a part of this research, I am a founding member of the Synthetic Collective, a group of artists, scientists and cultural researchers working on plastics pollution in the Great Lakes Region.
 I am also co-lead on A Museum for Future Fossils, an ongoing project focused on responding curatorially to ecological crisis.

 My full cv can be downloaded here.